-Editor’s Note: We are revisiting the most popular article among all the articles we have published on this blog.
+Editor’s Note: We are updating the most popular article among all the articles we have published on this blog.
 It is also one of the most useful article we have ever published.
 This time of year, we have many, many new newsletter recipients who have entered our world through the purchase of a new jump starter.
-Many of them are first time jump starter purchasers and these tips can help any owner of new jump starter, so we hope you find them helpful.
+Many of them are first time jump starter purchasers and these tips can help any owner of new jump starter, whether it is your first one or tenth one.

-4. When you have completed a successful jump start, it is important to disconnect the jump starter from the now running vehicle as quickly as possible, always remembering to follow all safety procedures and the proper disconnection sequence.
-Typical vehicle alternator output is much higher than the recommended recharge rate for a jump starter battery.
+When you have completed a successful jump start, it is important to disconnect the jump starter from the now running vehicle as quickly as possible, always remembering to follow all safety procedures and the proper disconnection sequence.
+Typical vehicle alternator output is much higher than the recommended recharge rate for any jump starter battery.
 Charging a battery (any battery) at a rate greater than the recommended charge rate is detrimental to its long term health.
 Many technicians leave the jump starter connected after a successful start, thinking that it is a fast and easy way to get the unit recharged, but this practice should be avoided.
 For lithium units, again, this protection is usually built-in (it is on our models), such that once the jump started verifies the vehicle has started, it will (internally) disconnect itself from the vehicle to avoid overcharging.

 Following all recommended safety procedures is not only best for your personal safety and the well being of your vehicle, it is also best for long jump starter life.
 We know it’s a hassle to find a proper engine or chassis ground to which to connect the negative jump starter lead.
-But, it is way safer to make the effort and reduces potential damage to your jump starter.
+But, it is way safer to make the effort, plus it reduces potential damage to your jump starter.
 Other safety steps also reduce the likelihood of putting the jump starter in a compromising situation.
-Even if your jump starter (and vehicle) survive that reverse polarity near miss, it can take a tool on the battery’s state of health.
-Take your time, do it right – your jump starter will be glad you did.
+Even if your jump starter (and vehicle) survives a reverse polarity near miss, it can take a toll on the battery’s state of health and reduce its lifespan.
+Take your time.
+Do it right – your jump starter will be glad you did.

-6. Until now, our focus has been on the battery, which is the heart of a jump starter and the most critical component impacting its durability and service life.
+Until now, our focus has been on the battery, which is the heart of a jump starter and the most critical component impacting its durability and service life.
 That said, other factors should be kept in mind.
-Remember that many batteries the jump starter comes into contact with are in poor condition, which can result in battery acid on or around the posts.
-After jumping a vehicle with a battery in such a condition, wipe down your clamps (particularly the positive, which is the only clamp that should contact the battery) with a clean cloth to remove any residual battery acid.
+Remember that many of the batteries your jump starter comes into contact with are in poor condition, which can result in battery acid and corrosion on or around the posts.
+After jump starting a vehicle with a battery in such a condition, wipe down your clamps (particularly the positive, which is the only clamp that should contact the battery) with a clean cloth to remove any residual battery acid.
 For clamps that have a high level of acid contact, a mixture of baking soda and water can be used with a wire brush.

 Following these simple steps can greatly extend the life of your jump starter and also help to ensure that your jump starter is ready for service each time you need it.